conwaycolorlab/ProjectManagement/Lab Meeting/template.md

 :wave: Roll call
 ---

-> *Please add your name below.*
+> *Please add your name below if you're able to attend.*
-> *If you're happy to be called on to take notes add a  :memo: after your name.*
+> *If you're happy to be called on to take notes add a  :memo: after your name.
+Multiple people can take notes simultaneously (in fact it works better this way).*

 * [name=Name]
 *